CsPS0/Neumann-Survival-Week/RPG-GAME/InputLib/README.md

 - `bool SystemParametersInfo(uint uiAction, uint uiParam, IntPtr pvParam, uint fWinIni)` : sets the system parameters, in this case the mouse cursor
 - `void RestoreDefaultCursors()` : resets the mouse cursor to the default
+- `POINT DistanceTraveled()` : returns the distance traveled by the mouse since the last call to this method

 ## Input in Input.cs